 My brand—for articles, books, website, speaking engagements, convenience store grand openings—is “Hope and Humor.” (www.hopeandhumor.org).
 So whether I’m writing, speaking or blogging, people expect hope and humor.
 (So writing bloody murder mysteries would totally massacre—pun intended—my brand.)

 What does your audience (or “tribe”) expect?
 Be specific and then deliver on your brand.

 6. “Free” publishing that costs you

-Services, like lulu.com and createspace.com, offer free e-book and print-on-demand publishing services.
+Services, like KDP, IngramSpark and lulu.com offer free e-book and print-on-demand publishing services.
 (Everyone loves free!)
-You simply upload your Word document and post your homemade cover and you can have your book as an e-book on amazon in a few hours and your paperback or hardcover book on your doorstep within the week.
+You simply upload your Word document and post your homemade cover and you can have your book as an eBook on Amazon in a few hours and your paperback or hardcover book on your doorstep within the week.
 And you only pay for the actual wholesale price of the books.
 What a deal.
-It is a deal if and only if ou . . .
+It is a deal if and only if you . . .

 . . . have it professionally edited (and not by your English teacher cousin).
 If your online or in-print presence is filled with errors, it can ruin your writing career.
 For books, select someone who is familiar with the Chicago Manual of Style; for online or periodicals, The Associated Press Stylebook and Libel Manual.

 . . . have your cover professionally designed (and not by your sister-in-law who happens to own Adobe Illustrator—unless she’s working with it professionally.)
 An amateurish cover, again, can ruin your writing career—or at least book sales.

 Please.
 Please.
 Please, take this warning to heart.
 I see so many “self-published” books that just scream AMATEUR!
 That free service can cost you your reputation.